 The Division of Hematology and Oncology is the largest subspecialty unit within the Department of Internal Medicine.
-Our faculty, staff, students, and laboratory personnel occupy space in seven locations on the medical campus, including the University of Michigan Comprehensive Cancer Center (UMCCC).
+Our faculty, staff, students, and laboratory personnel occupy space in seven locations on the medical campus, including the Michigan Medicine Rogel Cancer Center.
 We are highly committed to excellence in patient care, teaching, and research for cancer and hematologic disorders.

 We care for patients with benign and malignant disorders of the blood and lymphatic organs, as well as for patients with most types of solid tumor malignancies.
 We have dedicated coagulation, hemophilia and thrombosis clinics, plus multiple experts in myeloproliferative disorders.
-In addition, we have numerous state-of-the-art specialty clinics and programs at UMCCC to evaluate, diagnose, treat, and manage cancer and hematologic disorders, along with several support programs for patients and their families.
+In addition, we have numerous state-of-the-art specialty clinics and programs at the Rogel Cancer Center to evaluate, diagnose, treat, and manage cancer and hematologic disorders, along with several support programs for patients and their families.